scholarslab/scholarslab.github.io/collections/_posts/2018-09-13-building-ourselves-up-to-build-things.md

 title: Building Ourselves Up to Build Things
 category: blog
 tags:
-- Grad Student Research
+- grad student research
-- praxis program
+- praxis
-- learning
+- learning experience
 ---

 I’m a [Praxis](http://praxis.scholarslab.org/) fellow this year and a PhD student in Spanish.
 (You might also remember me as [the one who really loves public writing](http://scholarslab.org/digital-humanities/writing-in-public-on-purpose-at-washington-lee-university/); you’re going to be reading a _lot_ of blog posts from me this year.)
 And I’m a coder, apparently.